 Administrative Divisions

 Reflecting Ethiopia's ethnic variety, the nation is split into quite independent regional states, including Oromia, Amhara, and Tigray.
-The main diplomatic headquarters for Africa, Addis Ababa is a chartered city with a capital.
+The main diplomatic headquarters for Africa, Addis Ababa, is a chartered city with a capital.

 Foreign Relations and Military

 Ethiopia is relatively important in African diplomacy since Addis Ababa hosts the headquarters of the African Union.
 Its military assists regional peacekeeping initiatives but is basically defensive.
-Ethiopia's regional stability and degree of affluence depend on its relationships with neighbors as well as foreign countries.
+Ethiopia's regional stability and degree of affluence depend on its relationships with neighbours as well as foreign countries.

 Economy

-Among the fastest rising economies in Africa is Ethiopia's.
+Among the fastest rising economies in Africa is Ethiopia.
 Grand Ethiopian Renaissance Dam (GERD) is one of the projects displaying Ethiopia's intention of regional energy export.
 Ethiopia's economy is essentially focused on agriculture, particularly on the output of coffee, which still ranks as its top export good.
-Ethiopia is also developing its infrastructure, particularly given that Ethiopian Airlines ranks among the top airlines globally, and IT initiatives are under progress in Addis Ababa.
+Ethiopia is also developing its infrastructure, particularly given that Ethiopian Airlines ranks among the top airlines globally, and IT initiatives are in progress in Addis Ababa.

 Demographics

-Ethiopia ranks second among all the countries in Africa, having about 110 million inhabitants.
-Its ethnic variety and cultural history help to strengthen its lively social fabric.
-Most individuals are Christians, even if Islam and other religions approach really near.
+With some 110 million people, Ethiopia ranks second among all the nations in Africa.Its ethnic variety and cultural history help to strengthen its lively social fabric.
+Most individuals are Christians, even if Islam and other religions approach it really closely.
 Apart from several unique customs, Ethiopian cuisine consists of sourdough flatbread called Injera and the coffee ceremony.

 Urbanization